The Ronald Reagan Myth

 recession and unemployment that hit ten percent.

-first proposed a missile defense system -- immediately dubbed
+proposed a missile defense system -- immediately dubbed "Star

-1983 speech from the Oval Office.
-However, as Frances Fitzgerald
+from the Oval Office.
+However, as Frances Fitzgerald reveals in

-reveals in her brilliant history "Way Out There in the Blue,"
+her brilliant history "Way Out There in the Blue," Reagan

-Reagan didn't get his plan from the scientists or the generals.
+didn't get his plan from the scientists or the generals.
+The Pentagon

-The Pentagon wasn't even notified of his speech ahead of time.
+wasn't even notified of his speech ahead of time.
+Reagan stole

 In 1940, appearing in the Warner Brothers